Course

 Acetaminophen

 Acetaminophen is thought to inhibit prostaglandin synthesis in the central nervous system.
 It also reduces fever and inflammation, though less effectively than the COX inhibitors.
 It is used to treat mild to moderate pain and can also be used as a fever reducer.
-Dosing in children depends on their age and weight, but in adults, the dose is typically 650mg q4 hours or 1,000mg q6 hours, with the maximum daily dose to not exceed 4g per day.
-Patients with a history of liver failure should not exceed 2g per day.
+Dosing in children depends on their age and weight, but in adults, the dose is typically 650mg q4 hours or 1,000mg q6 hours, with the maximum daily dose not exceeding 4g per day.
+Patients with a history of liver failure should not exceed 2g per day [13].

 Acetaminophen overdose is a medical emergency and is often fatal secondary to hepatotoxicity.
 There are four phases of acetaminophen overdose:

-Liver enzymes begin to trend back towards normal and hepatic damage may begin to resolve.
-However, depending on the amount of acetaminophen ingested, the treatment, and the extent of liver damage that occurs, full hepatic failure and death is possible.
+• Liver enzymes begin to trend back towards normal and hepatic damage may begin to resolve.
+However, depending on the amount of acetaminophen ingested, the treatment, and the extent of liver damage that occurs, full hepatic failure and death are possible.

 Quiz Questions